Melkye/DenysAdamovDotNetCamp/Assignment11/Task1/Description.md

 A generic storage class implementing IStorage interface Also has operators overloading

+## Logger : ILogger

+A logger that write entries to file

 ## StorageService : IStorageService<T> where T : class, IGood

-A class to operate with a storage
+A class implementing business logic to operate with a storage Contains IStorage and ILogger
 Needs update because its method of reading from file is tied to Product class

 ## View